 » One the himalayas sightseeing trip

-» Couples can avail 10% discount by sharing a room.
+» Couples and share accommodation can avail 10% discount by sharing a room.

 Teaching starts from early in the morning.